exercism/docs/building/tracks/concept-exercises.md

 The `introduction.md` document introduces the exercise's concept(s) to the student.
 Each concept also has its _own_ [`introduction.md` document](./concepts#fileintroductionmd), which is not shown outside the context of an exercise.

 If the concept's introduction should be included verbatim in the exercise's introduction, an `introduction.md.tpl` file can be used.
-This file allows refering to concept introductions through placeholders: `%{concept:<concept-slug>}`.
+This file allows referring to concept introductions through placeholders: `%{concept:<concept-slug>}`.

 [configlet](./configlet/generating.md) can generate an `introduction.md` file from a template file.
 The generated file will have the concept placeholders replaced by the concept's `introduction.md` contents.